Fgerthoffert/actions-get-org-repos/README.md

 fetch data about absolutely all repositories, mechanisms are available to filter repositories by:

-- their topics (OR and AND operand available)
+- their topics (OR and AND operator available)
 - their archive status (not grabbing detailed about archived repos by default)

 ## Generate a JSON report